mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. [What is underflow and overflow?](#what-is-underflow-and-overflow)
 2. [How to tackle the problem of underflow or overflow for softmax function or log softmax function?](#how-to-tackle-the-problem-of-underflow-or-overflow-for-softmax-function-or-log-softmax-function)
-3. What is poor conditioning?
-4. What is the condition number?
+3. What is poor conditioning and the condition number?
-5. What are grad, div and curl?
-6. What are critical or stationary points in multi-dimensions?
-7. Why should you do gradient descent when you want to minimize a function?
 8. What is line search?
-9. What is hill climbing?
 10. What is curvature?
 11. [Describe convex function.](#describe-convex-function)
 12. [What is Lagrangian function?](#what-is-lagrangian-function)